-The Group recognises construction contract revenue and expenses in the statement of comprehensive income using the 'percentage of completion' method.
-The percentage of completion is determined by the proportion of construction costs incurred for work performed up to the reporting period over the estimated total construction costs.
+The Group recognises construction contract revenue and expenses in the statement of profit or loss and other comprehensive income using the 'percentage of completion' method.
+The percentage of completion is determined by the proportion of construction costs incurred for work performed up to the reporting period over the estimated total construction cost.